piotrmurach/tty/README.md

 end
 ```

-#### Rendering
+#### 1.1 Rendering

-Once you have an instance of `TTY::Table` you can print it out to the stdout by doing:
+Once you have an instance of `TTY::Table` you can print it out to the stdout like so:

 ```ruby
 table.to_s